procrastinatio/web-map-printing/web-map-printing.md

 ### Disclaimer/copyright

 Providing a clear delimitation between data which are from the geoportal and which data are 3rd party.
-Some remainder of copyright use.
+Some reminder of copyright use.

 ### Title, note by user

 Provide the user to give its work a title and notes

 ### Legend to the map

 Some data are more complexe, and need an explanation.
-It could be as _simple_ as displaying the classification to a full grown geological explanation of the map.
+It could be as _simple_ as displaying the classification or add a complexe an lengthy explanation in the case of a geocolical map to the generated PDF.

-### Scale, scalebar, norh arrow
+### Scale, scalebar, north arrow

 Useful information for the orientation, and when hiking.

 ### QRcode, shortlink

 Useful to recreate the map in the application online

 ### Table data (reporting)

-Some infomarmation be easier to display as table.
-Not used in map.geo.admin.ch, but proposed by some printing application
+Some information be easier to display as table.
+Not used in [map.geo.admin.ch][], but proposed by some printing application (

 ### File metadata (if applicable)

 Metadata are something useful for search engine if the main goal is to store the PDF.

 ### Grid

 Various geographical grids, for orientation and use with GPS.

 ### Information on elements displayed

-Could be the location of a search term in the simpliest form or additional information on a highlighted object (tooltips,etc.)
+Could be the location of a search term in the simpliest form (Google Map-like marker) or additional information on a highlighted object (tooltips,etc.)